 Letter 750: To the Emperor Julian.

-I paid my tribute to Aristophanes, and you have repaid me for my devotion to you — a devotion that is brilliant, passionate, and hidden from neither gods nor men.
-For now I very nearly take flight, lifted up by your letter, which brought me both hopes and praise for my work.
-Everything seems small to me now: the wealth of Midas, the beauty of Nireus, the speed of Crison, the strength of Polydamas, the sword of Peleus.
+I repaid Aristophanes his due, and you in turn have repaid me for my affection toward you, an affection brilliant and intense and hidden from neither gods nor men; so that now I almost take flight, lifted up to a great height by your letter, which brought me hopes and adorned my eloquence.
+And now everything already seems small to me: the wealth of Midas, the beauty of Nireus, the swiftness of Crison, the strength of Polydamas, the sword of Peleus.

-So it seems that the man who watches for the rising of the heavenly Goat [Capella, a star associated with good fortune] could obtain anything — since for me, without even trying, the greatest things arrive; and if I need some good thing, the emperor stands ready to grant it, imitating the god in heaven.
+Would not, then, the man who watches for the rising of the heavenly Goat attain anything whatsoever, seeing that for me, who did not even strive for it, the greatest things come to pass, and, should I make request of him for some good thing, the emperor stands ready to grant the favor, imitating the god in heaven?

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.